YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 NEVER indicates that null subscripts for global variables are not allowed.

-EXISTING indicates that null subscripts for global variable can be accessed and updated, but not created anew.
+EXISTING indicates that null subscripts for global variables can be accessed and updated, but not created anew.

 By default, regions have -NULL_SUBSCRIPTS=NEVER.